JS DOM: Load JS in HTML (defer, async, module)

 or

-the browser will fetch and execute the script right away, and wait for it to finish, before loading any HTML that appear after the script tag.
+the browser fetch and execute the script right away, and wait for it to finish, before loading any HTML that appear after the script tag.

 This means: